Fauquier County Public Schools

 The Fauquier County Public Schools system (abbreviated FCPS) is a school division in the U.S. commonwealth of Virginia.
 It is a branch of the Fauquier County government which administers public schools in Fauquier County.

+It covers all parts of the county except for those on Marine Corps Base Quantico, which instead is within the Department of Defense Education Activity (DoDEA) school district.

 FCPS enrolls approximately 11,287 students in 20 schools (11 elementary schools, 5 middle schools, 3 high schools, 1 alternative learning school).
 The school board is currently led by Chairman Donna Grove, appointed in 2008.
 The school system finished with a graduation rate of 95.5% for the class of 2017.